marcospereirampj/python-keycloak/CONTRIBUTING.md

 ## Running checks and tests

 We're utilizing `tox` for most of the testing workflows.
-However we also have an external dependency on `docker`.
+However, we also have an external dependency on `docker`.
 We're using docker to spin up a local keycloak instance which we run our test cases against.
 This is to avoid a lot of unnecessary mocking and yet have immediate feedback from the actual Keycloak instance.
 All of the setup is done for you with the tox environments, all you need is to have both tox and docker installed